Ayush-bh/Python_practice/Dictionary/Readme.txt

 # Python_basic_dictionary

-It is a basic Intractive Dictionary program i built while learning python.
+It is a basic Intractive Dictionary program i built using functions while learning python.
 Helpfull to understand the concept of json std. lib. and some other basic functions.

 ---------------------------------------------------------------------------------------------------